profsmith89/ctps/_sources/chap01.md

 Fortunately, there are numerous applications available in which you can write, run, and inspect code.
 These tools are typically called an *editor*, an *interpreter*, and a *debugger*.
 The editor is where we will write our pseudocode and then our Python script.
 The interpreter is what allows us to run the script we have written, and the debugger is a tool that can help us understand the reasons why our script may not have run as we had hoped.

 While you can use these as standalone tools, many programmers like to use what is called an *Integrated Development Environment (IDE)*.
 An IDE packages together all the tools you'll need in a single application.
 In a moment, I'll help you get started with an actual IDE in which you'll build the computational solutions I discuss in this book's chapters.
 There are many different, including some free, IDEs, and it won't matter which you use.
-The most important thing is that you **use one** as you work your way through this book.
+The most important thing is that you use an IDE as you work your way through this book.

 ## Our generic IDE